-Neither the AAA nor any mediator will be a party in judicial proceedings relating to the mediation.
+Neither the AAA nor any mediator is a necessary party in judicial proceedings relating to the mediation.

 Neither the AAA nor any mediator shall be liable to any party for any act or omission in connection with any mediation conducted under these rules.